 Child sexual exploitation can occur in person or online, and sometimes the child may not even realise they are a victim.

 Those most at risk of child sexual abuse

 Any child can be victim of sexual abuse, however children who are vulnerable, isolated and/or have a disability are disproportionately abused and are much more likely to become victim.

-What are the physical indicators of child sexual abuse?
+Physical indicators of child sexual abuse

 Physical Indicators of sexual abuse may include (but are not limited to):

 - injury to the genital or rectal area,(bruising, bleeding, discharge, inflammation or infection)

 - injury to areas of the body such as breasts, buttocks or upper thighs

 - presence of foreign bodies in the vagina and/or rectum

 - sexually-transmitted infections